Holomorphic Cartan geometries and rational curves: Families of rational trees in Cartan geometries

+\begin{proof} The rational envelope of any point of \(M\) is rationally connected by definition.
+Any rational curve lies inside a single leaf of the foliation of Theorem~\ref{theorem:local}.
+Therefore each rational envelope lies inside a single leaf of that foliation.
+But the curvature vanishes on each leaf. \end{proof}

+\begin{proposition} Suppose that \((X,G)\) is a complex homogeneous space and that \(M\) is a complex manifold bearing a holomorphic \((X,G)\)-geometry.
+Take a rational tree \(T\) through \(m_0 \in M\) and develop it to a rational tree \(T'\) through \(x_0 \in X\).
+Every sufficiently small deformation of \(T'\) is also the development of a unique deformation of \(T\).
+If \(M\) is tame then every deformation of \(T'\) is the development of a unique deformation of \(T\). \end{proposition}

+\begin{proof} Since \(M\) is convex and compact, any rational tree in \(M\) through \(m_0\) is the fiber of a flat family of rational curves through \(m_0\) and the same is true for \(X\) for the same reason: lemma~\ref{lemma:tree.to.curve}.
+It suffices to prove the local result for rational curves and take limits in a flat family, since the limits are uniform with derivatives at smooth points, so development extends to the limits.
+We can take the flat family to be the universal flat family over an irreducible component of the Douady space.
+By Horikawa's deformation theorem \cite[p.
+649]{Horikawa:1974} and convexity of \(M\), the deformations of any rational curve passing through a chosen point \(m_0 \in M\) are unobstructed and form a smooth moduli space near that curve.
+All rational trees in \(M\) through \(m_0\) develop to rational trees in \(X\), and distinct trees develop to distinct trees.
+As we vary trees holomorphically, their developments vary holomorphically.

-By Theorem~\vref{thm:FreeRats}, stable rational trees are unobstructed, and the deformations through a point of a stable rational tree form a complex space of dimension given by the dimension of sections of the normal sheaf vanishing at $m_0$.
-(There may still be some ``bubbling'' among these deformations, but only in lower dimension.)
-As we pointed out in Remark~\vref{remark:TMZeroEqualsTMOne}, the normal sheaf of a stable rational curve is identified with the normal sheaf of any of its developments.
-Therefore the deformation space of a stable tree and of its development are complex spaces of equal dimension, with tangent spaces identified by development.
-The developing map, being injective and having injective differential, gives a local biholomorphism between these spaces.
-The image of this morphism is therefore open.
-So we have mapped the analytic orbivarieties of stable rational trees by an injective local biholomorphism.
+We therefore have an injective morphism between the space of deformations of any rational curve and the space of deformations of its development.
+The deformations of a rational curve passing through a chosen point \(m_0 \in M\) form a complex space of dimension given by the dimension of sections of the ambient tangent sheaf vanishing at \(m_0\).
+By Lemma \ref{remark:TMZeroEqualsTMOne}, the ambient tangent sheaf of a rational curve is identified with the ambient tangent sheaf of any of its developments.
+Therefore the deformation space of a rational tree and of its development are complex spaces of equal dimension, with tangent spaces identified by development.
+The developing map, being injective and having injective differential, gives a local isomorphism between these spaces near any smooth point.
+By the same argument, the developing map is an injective local isomorphism on every stratum of the Douady component.
+The developing map gives a global isomorphism on each compact component by properness, and therefore on the union of all compact components.
+Every rational curve is a smooth point in a unique component.
+If \(M\) is tame, this component is compact.
+Therefore the developing map extends to all rational curves, if \(M\) is tame, and then extends to the limits of the rational curves, i.e. to all rational trees. \end{proof}